spacetelescope/jdaviz/docs/mosviz/plugins.rst

 Data Analysis Plugins
 *********************

-The MOSviz data analysis plugins include operations on both 2D images and Spectrum1D one dimensional datasets.
+The Mosviz data analysis plugins include operations on both 2D images and Spectrum1D one dimensional datasets.
 Plugins that are specific to 1D spectra are described in more detail under Specviz:Data Analysis Plugins.
-All plugins are accessed via the plugin icon in the upper right corner of the MOSviz application.
+All plugins are accessed via the plugin icon in the upper right corner of the Mosviz application.

 Gaussian Smooth
 ===============